Transgender/Nonbinary Education & Trainings

 Bio

-Stacy Fatemi 🔊 (they/them) is a nonbinary trans educator from Albuquerque, New Mexico.
+Stacy Fatemi 🔊 (they/them) is a nonbinary trans educator of color from Albuquerque, New Mexico.
 After coming out as trans at the age of 17, Stacy began casually educating others to address a gap in gender knowledge that affected their everyday life.
-Now, at age 27, they do transgender trainings and workshops for organizations all around the country, with an added focus on nonbinary people and the issues they face.
+Now, at age 27, they are passionate about educating people on gender-neutral language, physical transition-related topics, and equitable access for trans athletes.

 Before TNET came to be, Stacy did trainings as the first Education & Outreach Program Manager for the Transgender Resource Center of New Mexico, and made educational works for the Health Equity Alliance for LGBTQ+ New Mexicans.
 They're also the author of Pronouns: What's the Big Deal?, an 8-page booklet that details the ins and outs of basic linguistic respect towards trans and nonbinary folks.
 When not at work, Stacy can be found making metal, punk, and ambient music with their longtime friend, the 6-string bass guitar.